Frequently Asked Questions

 - Do I need a lawyer?

-- I haven’t told my family that I’m pregnant, will you help me talk to them?
+- My family doesn’t know I’m pregnant; will you help me talk to them?

 - Do my parents have to know?

 - What rights do grandparents have?